Chickpea Salad

 Step-by-step instructions

-1. In a large bowl, whisk together olive oil, red wine vinegar, Dijon mustard, oregano, and salt and pepper to taste (I like ½ teaspoon salt and ¼ teaspoon pepper).
-Add the diced cucumbers and the sliced red onion, toss to combine, and marinate at least 5 minutes or up to 30 minutes.
+1. To make the dressing, in a small bowl whisk together olive oil, red wine vinegar, Dijon mustard, oregano, and salt and pepper to taste (I like ½ teaspoon salt and ¼ teaspoon pepper).

 Recipe tips and variations